Lightwork-Marking/moodle-lightwork_ws/local/lightwork/_install/README.txt

 See also http://moodle.org/mod/data/view.php?d=13&rid=2743

-Please read the installation FAQ at http://lightwork.massey.ac.nz/wiki/fat/Installation_FAQ In particular please note that:
+Please read the installation FAQ at http://lightwork.massey.ac.nz/wiki/fat/Installation_FAQ

-* Lightwork encrypts password data that is passed between the Lightwork client and Moodle.
-  This means that your Moodle installation will need to be configured to generate a public and private key pair.
-See the section at the end of this file for instructions on how to do this.

 Perform the following steps:

+1) Configure your Moodle installation for Public key encryption as described below
-1) Extract the Lightwork Moodle zip file to a temporary location
+2) Extract the Lightwork Moodle zip file to a temporary location
-2) Copy the 3rd party pear mail libraries in lib/pear/Mail to $moodledir/lib/pear/Mail.
-The included versions of these libraries are Mail_Mime-1.8.0 and Mail_mimeDecode-1.5.4.
+3) Copy the 3rd party pear mail libraries in lib-pear-Mail to $moodledir/lib/pear/Mail (you may have to create the Mail directory).
+The included versions of these libraries come from Mail_Mime-1.8.0 and Mail_mimeDecode-1.5.4.
-3) Copy the directory lightwork to $moodledir/local
+4) Copy the directory lightwork and it's contents to $moodledir/local
-4) Insert the extra lines contained in mod-assignment-lib.patch into the view_intro() function and delete_instance($assignment) function in the file $moodledir/mod/assignment/lib.php (Note that the contents of this patch have changed in 2.4.6, so that if you have already done this for a version prior to 2.4.6, then you will need to repeat the process)
+5) Insert the extra lines contained in mod-assignment-lib.patch into the delete_instance($assignment) function in the file $moodledir/mod/assignment/lib.php
-5) insert the extra lines contained in file.patch into /moodle/file.php.
 6) Run the notifications process in Moodle
 7) Connect to your Moodle server using the Lightwork client (See separate instructions in the client download)